Serchland/Issues-Honeys/README.md

 # Issues-Honeys
-Issue management based on gitHub management in WPF.
+Issues management based on gitHub management in WPF.